matemeglecz/duckietown-deep-learning-hw/README.md

 For being able to use the new maps, with this command `python map_move_to_duckietown.py`, maps can be copied to the correct site-packages.

-For getting the correct python packages a `requiremnts.txt` is located in the root folder, so the packages can be installed from that.
+For getting the correct python packages a `requirements.txt` is located in the root folder, so the packages can be installed from that.
 The `gym-duckietown\src` dir has to be added to the PYTHONPATH enviroment variable so python uses our version of the gym-duckietown.

 ### Map generation: